zapier/zapier-platform/packages/cli/README.md

 ## Logging

-There are two types of logs for a Zapier app, console logs and HTTP logs.
-The console logs are created by your app through the use of the `z.console.log` method ([see below for details](#console-logging)).
-The HTTP logs are created automatically by Zapier whenever your app makes HTTP requests (as long as you use `z.request([url], options)` or shorthand request objects).

 To view the logs for your application, use the `zapier logs` command.

-There are three types of logs, `http` (logged automatically by Zapier on HTTP requests), `bundle` (logged automatically on every method execution), and `console` (manual logs via `z.console.log()` statements).
+There are three types of logs:

+* `http`: logged automatically by Zapier on HTTP requests
+* `bundle`: logged automatically on every method execution
+* `console`: manual logs via `z.console.log()` statements ([see below for details](#console-logging))

-For advanced logging options including only displaying the logs for a certain user or app version, look at the help for the logs command:
+For advanced logging options, including only displaying the logs for a certain user or app version, look at the help for the logs command:

 ```bash
 zapier help logs